Transfer file storage to another project

 - SSD Fast.

-Once created, the storage type cannot be changed.
+Once the storage is created, the storage type cannot be changed.

 -